 The U.S.–Chile Free Trade Agreement went into force in 2004 with 100 percent of products becoming duty free in 2015.
-Like most of the U.S. Free Trade Agreements other than NAFTA, the responsibility for claiming preferential treatment lies with the importer.
+Like all of the free trade agreements the U.S. has entered into with other countries, the responsibility for claiming preferential treatment lies with the importer.
 However, more often than not, the information needed to support the claim will have to be provided by the producer or exporter of the goods.

 If you generate a certificate of origin for the importer, you should maintain it for a period of at least five years after the date the certificate was issued along with all records and supporting documents related to the origin of the goods.

 Reduce the time it takes to complete the U.S. - Chile Certificate of Origin by up to 80%.
 Shipping Solutions export documentation software makes it easy to create more than two dozen standard export forms.
 Register now for a free demo.
 There's absolutely no obligation.